maxkapur/maxkapur.github.io/publications.markdown

 [How Do We Learn What’s True?
 Narrative Fluency and the Pedagogy of Information](https://maxkapur.com/how-do-we/), February 2019.

 > I created this digital essay in response to what I saw as an unquestioning embrace of trendy information-literacy pedagogies among fellow teachers and people who write about education.
 It is the first in a series about surviving in a world bereft of epistemological signposts.

+If you are looking for the “Published Pieces” section from my old website, which had links to my work at the USC Daily Trojan and various litmags, [here you go](https://illusionslopes.blogspot.com/p/published-pieces.html).
+Be warned that many of those links are dead.